 The primary goal of these Funds is to generate returns for investors that exceed private equity industry benchmarks and are commensurate with asset class risk through the construction of a portfolio of opportunistic, highly performing private equity investments.
 Investments in these funds may include early-stage venture capital, later-stage growth financings, leveraged buyouts of medium and large-sized companies, mezzanine investments, PIPES and investments in companies that are being taken private.
 These investments can never be redeemed with the funds.
 Instead, the nature of the investments in this type is that distributions are received through the liquidation of the underlying assets of the fund.
 If these investments were held, it is expected that the underlying assets of the fund would be liquidated over five to 10 years.
 The fair values of the investments in this type have been determined using recent observable transaction information for similar investments and nonbinding bids received from potential buyers of the investments.
-Once a buyer has been identified, the investee fund's management is required to approve of the buyer before the sale of the investments can be completed.
+Once a buyer has been identified, the investments can be completed.

-5. Fixed Income Hedge Funds
+Fixed Income Hedge Funds

-The primary goal of these Funds is to create alpha by sourcing proprietary opportunities, avoiding capital loss, buying securities below their intrinsic value and selling securities above their intrinsic value.
+The primary goal of these Funds is to create alpha by sourcing proprietary opportunities, avoiding capital loss, buying securities below their intrinsic value, and selling securities above their intrinsic value.
 Firms look for opportunities that are currently mispriced, based on fundamentals or potentially an event that may improve the price of the holding.
 Investments are generally driven by fundamental, value-oriented analysis, and specific credit events.
 The fair values of the investments in this type have been determined using the NAV per share (or its equivalent) of the investments.
 Investments can be redeemed with a 90-120 days' notice.
 These Funds have been terminated but because of their structure and illiquid nature, the investments haven't been fully liquidated yet.